 At the inception of the hedge relationship the entity documents the relationship between the USD contract and hedged item, along with its risk management objectives and its strategy for undertaking various hedge transactions.
-Furthermore, at the inception of the hedge and on an ongoing basis, the Group documents whether the USD contract that is used in a hedging relationship is highly effective in offsetting changes in fair values.
+Furthermore, at the inception of the hedge and on an ongoing basis, the Group documents whether the USD contract that is used in a hedging relationship is highly effective in offsetting changes in fair values or cash flows of the hedged item attributable to the hedged risk.

-Note 25 contains details of the fair values of the USD contracts used for hedging purposes.
-Movements in the hedging reserve in equity are also detailed in Note 16.
+Note 27 contains details of the fair values of the USD contracts used for hedging purposes.
+Movements in the hedging reserve in equity are also detailed in Note 18.

 Hedge accounting is discontinued when the Group revokes the hedging relationship, the hedging instrument expires or is sold, terminated, or exercised, or no longer qualifies for hedge accounting.
-The adjustment to the carrying amount of the hedged item arising from the hedged risk is amortised to profit or loss from that date.
+The adjustment to the carrying amount of the hedged item arising from the hedged risk is included in profit or loss from that date.